Rushi11111/SparkMetricsAndQueryOptimisation/README.md

 </ul>

 <h2>Adding Custom Metrics To InfluxDB</h2>
-Spark provides a lot of metrics (list of metrics: https://spark.apache.org/docs/3.1.2/monitoring.html#:~:text=List%20of%20available%20metrics%20providers), but for some use cases we may need some custom metrics.
+Spark provides a lot of metrics (list of metrics available <a href="https://spark.apache.org/docs/3.1.2/monitoring.html#:~:text=List%20of%20available%20metrics%20providers">here</a>), but for some use cases we may need some custom metrics.
 <br><br>
 Adding custom metrics is bit advanced and requires configuration of Spark source code and/or source code of other jars (like hadoop-aws and hadoop-hdfs-client for S3A metrics).
 In my case, I wanted to get metadata time, read time, seek time and some other metrics for reading/writing data from/to AWS S3.
 <br><br>